 Challenge and pacing take a back seat as well.
 Judgment is all about the kill count and tactical combat takes a back seat.
-All the enemies health have been dialed back a lot so you can run around pumping them with lead.
+All the enemy’s health has been dialed back a lot so you can run around pumping them with lead.
 It got so bad that 5-6 enemies will pile up on you or an ally.
 This would never happen in previous Gears games.
 I honestly rarely used cover and just went around blasting enemies with the Gnasher.
 The game is broken up into sections with score totals at the end.
 The only awesome thing about Judgement that impressed me was the Declassified missions.
 These are giant red gear logos on the wall at the beginning of each section that makes the game a bit more challenging.
-Ranging from time limits to certain weapons, more enemies, more defenses etc. These also increase your star rating which is used to unlock items and achievements.
+Ranging from time limits to certain weapons, more enemies, more defenses, etc. These also increase your star rating which is used to unlock items and achievements.

-Halfway through the game it starts getting extremely repetitive.
-I honestly almost hated the game, but the action itself kept me hooked because it was faster paced than previous games and a bit more exciting.
+Halfway through the game, it starts getting extremely repetitive.
+I honestly almost hated the game, but the action itself kept me hooked because it was faster-paced than previous games and a bit more exciting.
 There really isn’t much new added to this game either.
-There’s one new enemy that acts like a mini Berserker.
+There’s one new enemy that acts as a mini Berserker.
 Once you shoot it will grow bigger and only headshots will kill it.
 There are a few new weapons, but they are UIR weapons.
 The Booshka is a grenade launcher, the Markza is a sniper rifle with a fast firing rate.
 There’s also another rifle that is nearly as deadly as a Longshot but fires 4 rounds before a reload.
 I wanted more content, honestly, even the levels were generic and boring.
 It’s the same hallways and battlefields over and over.
 The overall game is just really disappointing.